Gaza war protests: Cyprus

 On 15 October, a pro-Palestinian protest was held in Larnaca.
 On 19 October, a protest in support of Gaza was held in Nicosia.
 On 20 October, another pro-Palestinian protest was organised by the Cyprus Peace Council, attended by 2,000 protestors as well as MPs, mayors, the general secretary of AKEL and the Palestinian ambassador to Cyprus.
 On 17 October, a pro-Israel rally was organised by the Israeli community.
 Protests were held at the UK's RAF Akrotiri base on 14 and 15 January 2024 after the base was used to launch airstrikes on Yemen.
 The protesters carried a banner demanding a "Ceasefire" while another read "Stop funding genocide".

 Czech Republic

 On 20 January 2024, between 1,200 and 1,400 people marched through the streets of Prague in support of Palestine.
 Another pro-Palestinian protest was held on 23 July, where several protestors blocked the entrance of the Representation of the European Commission in the Czech Republic, demanding a ceasefire in Gaza.

+In March 2026, a warehouse in Pardubice owned by drone manufacturer LPP Holding was destroyed in an arson attack.
+No injuries were reported.
+The Earthquake Faction claimed responsibility for the attack, stating that it targeted the facility because of LPP Holding's planned cooperation with Israeli defence company Elbit Systems.
+The group described the attack as a protest against Israel's actions in Gaza.
+Authorities later detained ten suspects in several countries and charged them with terrorism-related offenses carrying penalties of up to 20 years' imprisonment.